Successor: Over 800-Year-Old Prophecy About the Next Pope Resurfaces After Pope Francis' Death

 With Pope Francis’ passing, Catholic Church leaders have begun preparations to elect his successor through a conclave of 120 cardinals, all under the age of 80.

-According to NY Post, the election process will involve four daily ballots until a two-thirds majority determines the new pontiff.
+According to the New York Post, the election process will involve four daily ballots until a two-thirds majority determines the new pontiff.

-However, believers in the Prophecy of the Popes claim the outcome has already been foretold, particularly as three of the leading candidates reportedly bear the name Peter, fueling speculation that “Peter the Roman” may soon take charge.
+However, believers in the Prophecy of the Popes claimed the outcome had already been foretold, particularly as three of the leading candidates reportedly bear the name Peter, fueling speculation that “Peter the Roman” may soon take charge.

 Beyond selecting the next pope, the prophecy’s final passage has stirred end-times concerns among some faithful, linking the arrival of Peter the Roman to Judgement Day in 2027.